utilmeta/utype/docs/en/references/field.md

 	"""
 ```

-As you can see, for `immutable=True` the field, whether you use attribute assignment or deletion, or use the dictionary method of Schema to update or delete the dictionary, an error will be thrown (thrown when updating `exc.UpdateError`, thrown `exc.DeleteError` when deleting).
+As you can see, for `immutable=True` field, whether you use attribute assignment or deletion, or use the `dict` method of Schema to update or delete the data, an error will be thrown (thrown `exc.UpdateError` for updating, thrown `exc.DeleteError` for deleting).

 !!! note
+	Technically, you cannot make attributes immutable entirely in Python, if developer is intended,
+	mutation can be done by manipulating `__dict__`, so `immutable` is actual also a mark to notice the developer that this field is not meant to be mutate

-*  `repr` You can specify a Boolean variable, string, or function to control the display behavior of the field, that is, the display value in `__repr__` the and `__str__` functions, which represent the
+* `repr`: you can specify a boolean, string, or function to control the display behavior of the field, that is, the display value in `__repr__` the and `__str__` functions, which represent the
-1. `bool`: Whether to display.
+	1. `bool`: whether to display.
 The default is True.
 If it is specified as False, the field will not be displayed even if it is provided in the data.
-2. `str`: Specify a fixed display value, which is often used to hide the information of these fields
+	2. `str`: specify a fixed display value, which is often used to hide the information of these fields
-3. `Callable`: Provide a function that accepts the data value corresponding to the field as input and outputs a representation function.
+	3. `Callable`: provide a function that accepts the data value corresponding to the field as input and outputs a representation function.

 ```python
 from utype import Schema, Field